 - Create a variation for a different company size, role, or industry

-- Experiment with a new approach without impacting the original
+- Experiment with a new approach without impacting the version your team is using

 How to Remix a Scenario